bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 ## Optimize all the codes

 As your application gets bigger, with code and features, your loading time will increase as well.
 Especially if you include multiple third-party libraries.
 The user today, is expecting fast applications with minimum loading time.
-According to studies on behaviours on the web, 53% of mobile users abandons sites that loads longer than 3 seconds.
+Some even say that 53% of mobile users abandons sites that loads longer than 3 seconds.
 This is where code splitting comes to into play.

 When you have divided your application code into chunks, you can reduce the initial loading time of your application dramatically by only loading the chunk necessary for the initial render.
 When the user navigates in your application the rest of the chunks can be loaded as needed.